OmaLikesCoding/OmaLikesCoding/README.md

-Hi, I'm Oma.
-I am a software engineer with experience in entrepreneurship, coaching, content creation, problem solving, and marketing.
-I am also a graduate of the esteemed educational institution General Assembly.
+data analytics, problem solving, and marketing.
 As a person I am an outgoing, collaborative, energetic individual who  enjoys a good laugh or two.